 Graphic design is a kind of broader known type of design.
 It has a lot to do with composition, layout organization with text and images.

-So, while the illustrations are all about creative visual interpretation, graphic designs focus on communication with its target audience.
+So, while the illustrations are all about creative visual interpretation, graphic designs focus on communication with their target audience.

 Graphic design is basically art with a purpose — you can say that it also about solving problems visually.
 It combines art and technology to communicate ideas through image.